taybenlor/runno/packages/website/src/pages/articles/web-component.md

 Some details that are important here:

-1. You can choose from a handful of runtimes including: `python`, `ruby`, `quickjs`, and `clang`.
+1. You can choose from several runtimes including: `python`, `ruby`, `quickjs`, and `clang`.
-2. The code all runs client-side in the browser - perfect for blogs, docs, and static websites
+2. All code runs client-side in the browser, making it perfect for blogs, docs, and static sites.
-3. While running, you can input and output just like a normal terminal
+3. The code interacts just like a normal terminal, allowing both input and output.
-4. You type code straight into HTML or Markdown and it will get dressed up and syntax highlighted
+4. Code can be written directly into HTML or Markdown with syntax highlighting.

 I'm not going to explore all the features of Runno here (I'd encourage you to go check out the [docs](/docs/)) but I'll show you a few neat demos.